The Ultimate Guide to Medical Communications

 “Be open to wide-ranging jobs as a means to get into good companies.
 When you’re in a good agency, it is easier to pivot roles than it is to start afresh.
 For example, if you want to be a writer, the best way to start is often working as an account executive.”

-On a basic level, it does help if you enjoy writing and are able to listen to a client or medical expert; in order to successfully communicate their opinion clearly and concisely.
+On a basic level, it does help if you enjoy writing and are able to listen closely to a client or medical expert in order to successfully communicate their opinion clearly and concisely.
 Excellent research skills and attention to detail are also important, likewise a solid understanding of medical statistics.

 Other transferable skills that can set you up for a successful move from academia – or another career – into medical communications include:

-If you’re interested in pursuing a career in medical communications, don’t hesitate to visit our Careers page and get in contact – attaching a CV and examples of written work where appropriate.
+Alternatively, if you’re serious about pursuing a career in medical communications, why not visit our Careers page, check out current vacancies and get in touch – attaching a CV and examples of written work where appropriate.